 His peers thought him a “foolish visionary” who would soon be out of business.
 But Hardtner was as shrewd a businessman as he was a conservationist.
 He cut his virgin woodlands at a slow, steady pace, providing the resources to keep his experiments in regeneration going.
 And as new forests began to grow and mature on his lands, others began to take notice.
 Over the years, Urania became a destination for foresters from across the nation and world.
 Yale sent their forestry students to Louisiana to see what Hardtner was accomplishing.
 He ran demonstrations for visitors to his forests, soon earning the title of “Moses of Forestry.”
 The foolish visionary turned into the leader of modern forestry in Louisiana and throughout the south.

 At the same time, Hardtner worked vigorously for regulation of forest harvesting, investments in forest management, and the development of forestry research.
 In 1904, he used his political connections to help pass Louisiana’s first forestry law, with provisions that matched his own forestry practices.
-When Louisiana created a Commission for the Conservation of Natural Resources in 1908 (after the governor returned from Teddy Roosevelt’s Governors Conference on Conservation), Hardtner was appointed its first chair.
+When Louisiana created a Commission for the Conservation of Natural Resources in 1908 (after the governor returned from Teddy Roosevelt’s Governors Conference on Conservation) (learn more about the conference here), Hardtner was appointed its first chair.
 Eventually, he convinced the commission to appoint a state forester and create an independent forestry agency.
 He worked to establish the idea of “reforestation contracts,” which provided tax benefits if landowners agreed to re-forest their land and let the trees grow for 40 years.
 Hardtner signed the first contract issued by the state in 1913, covering more than 25,000 acres of his own land.

 Hardtner wrote extensively about forestry and led many forestry organizations.
 He co-founded the Louisiana Forestry Association and the Southern Forestry Congress, serving as presidents of both groups.
 In 1999, the Southern Group of State Foresters established the Henry Hardtner Award to recognize sustainable forestry and conservation on non-industrial private forest lands.
 The great respect that Hardtner earned during his life and since his death is exemplified by the words of a representative of the U.S. Forest Service at the dedication of a memorial to him in 1939:

-“Just as occasionally a tree springs in an opening in the forest and establishes its roots in deep fertile soil beside a stream and grows t tower above all its associated, so it happens occasionally with men.
+“Just as occasionally a tree springs in an opening in the forest and establishes its roots in deep fertile soil beside a stream and grows to tower above all its associated, so it happens occasionally with men.
 Today we pay homage and are here to dedicate a memorial to the life and achievement of such a man—Henry Ernest Hardtner.”

 Barnett, Jim.
 2017.
 Making Southern forests great again.
 Louisiana Forestry Association, 3/27/2017.
 Available at: https://laforestry.com/News/tabid/112/ArticleID/57/Making-Southern-forests-great-again.aspx.
 Accessed July 18, 2018.